hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

 ## Overview

 The application integrates with four external services: Stripe (payments), Twilio (SMS), Resend (email), and Google (Maps, Calendar).
 All API credentials are stored in the `admin_settings` table — never in environment variables or code.
+Edge functions read credentials at runtime.

 ---